codeship/go-best-practices/concurrency/README.md

 }
 ```

-Though sharing a waitgroup may be a correct solution, it adds to the cognitive complexity of a problem when the next engineer comes to grok it.
+Though sharing a WaitGroup may be a correct solution, it adds to the cognitive complexity of a problem when the next engineer comes to grok it.

 ### **Don't** let a channel consumer say when it is done